7 Halloween Safety Tips to Know About

 If you are letting the kids go out without supervision, know what their route is.
 If they're carrying phones, have them check in with you periodically.

 2) Cross the Street Safely

-When crossing the street, do so at at corners or at crosswalks.
-Look left, right, and left again and keep looking as you cross.
+When crossing the street, do so at corners or crosswalks.
+Look left, right, and left again, and keep looking as you cross.
 If your kids are particularly little, make everyone hold hands and cross the street as a chain.

 3) Keep Costumes Safe

 Consider using face paint instead of masks for better vision, and decorate costumes and bags with reflective tape or stickers.
 If these options aren't possible, try to dress the kids in light colors.
 The more visible, the better!